-This example shows how to use a combination of Simulink® Control Design™ and Simulink verification blocks, to assert that the linear system characteristics satisfy one of the following bounds:
+This example shows how to use a combination of Simulink® Control Design™ Simulink verification blocks to assert that the characteristics of a linear system for an aircraft satisfy one of the following conditions.

 Phase margin greater than 60 degrees